-(c) Photographs and Recordings.
+1.(c) Photographs and Recordings.

-Photographing, recording, or rebroadcasting of court proceedings is prohibited.
-Advertising or posting of audio, video, or other forms of recordings or transcripts of court proceedings made in violation of this rule on any Internet website, blog, or other means of transmitting the information via electronic means is prohibited.
-Violation of these prohibitions may result in sanctions, including removal of court-issued media credentials, restricted access to future hearings, denial of access to future hearings, confiscation of a device, or any other sanction the court deems necessary and appropriate.
+The taking of photographs; the making of audio, mechanical, electronic, digital, or similar records in the courtroom and areas immediately adjacent thereto in connection with any judicial proceeding, including recesses; and the broadcasting of judicial proceedings by radio, television, telephone, or other devices or means, are prohibited.
+In addition, the advertising Photographing, recording, or rebroadcasting of court proceedings is prohibited.
+Advertising or posting of audio, video, or other forms of recordings or transcripts of court proceedings made in violation of this rule on any Internet website, blog, or other means of transmitting such the information via electronic means is prohibited.
+Violation of these prohibitions is sanctionable by the court and may result in confiscation of the offending device by the United States Marshal or deputized Court Security